You don’t need to be a seasoned pro to produce a delightful display

 This variety of bamboo provides multiple seasons of interest, as new spring leaves emerge in pink, green and cream.

-In the summer, small cream white flowers appear, followed by green berries, while the leaves develop more colour and the berries turn a wax seal red as the weeks pass by.
+Creamy white flowers appear in summer, followed by green berries.
+Leaves develop in colour and berries turn a wax seal red as the weeks pass.

 Geranium ‘Storm Cloud’